lrochette/til/classic/arm.md

 How to make a pipeline run on ARM nodes

-This reuses a an existing runner already setup for X86 If you want a full Runner running X86, you can simply follow the [ARM Builds Documentation](https://codefresh.io/docs/docs/administration/codefresh-runner/#arm-builds)
+This reuses an existing runner already setup for X86.
+If you want a full Runner running X86, you can simply follow the [ARM Builds Documentation](https://codefresh.io/docs/docs/administration/codefresh-runner/#arm-builds).

-## AWK/EKS
+## AWS/EKS

 * Create new node group